jackbeecher23/polymarket/README.md

 #### Installing
 1. Clone the repository
-2. Fill out the .env with your information
+2. Fill out the envtemplate with your information
+3. save template as .env

 #### Modifying the code
 This code was all written for NFL regular season games.
 Since that is over,